thednp/domparser/README.md

 ### Main Components
 * **Parser** - the core parser which creates a basic DOM tree very fast and very memory efficient;
-* **DomParser** - provides everything the basic **Parser** does, but also alows allows you to generate a DOM tree that can be manipulated and queried; it can even validate open and closing tags;
+* **DomParser** - everything the basic **Parser** comes with, but also allows you to generate a DOM tree that can be manipulated and queried; it can even validate open and closing tags;
 * **DOM** - a separate module that allows you to create a `Document` like object with similar API.